Compact Dental Template Customisation in 46 Days, ~14 Hours — White-Label Delivery for a US Marketing Agency

 Cross-device QA Customisation verified across desktop and mobile viewports through the QA cycle

-The outcome, restated plainly: a compact dental template customisation moved through a dense holiday-window QA cycle without spilling into a long post-handoff fix list.
-The compressed-schedule discipline is the engagement’s story.
+Put simply: a compact dental template customisation moved through a dense holiday-window QA cycle without spilling into a long post-handoff fix list.
+Holding that compressed schedule is the engagement’s story.

 Process